 Clear 55 out of 59 = 93.22% Carrier 4 out of 59 = 6.78% At Risk 0 out 59 = 0%

 Accepting any statistical limitations of the numbers involved, these figures would appear to be in line with other populations that we know about so in one sense we can say that UK Bernese do not have a particular problem with DM but in another sense we have the same problem as everyone else.
-This is not surprising as not only do our Bernese originate from the same sources as everyone else’s but appears clear that the original DM (SOD1A) mutation occurred a long, long way back before many of our modern breeds became independent breeds.
+This is not surprising as not only do our Bernese originate from the same sources as everyone else’s but it appears clear that the original DM (SOD1A) mutation occurred a long, long way back, even before many of our modern breeds became independent breeds.

 Adding together the SOD1A and SDO1B results it shows that about 50% of the breed should be considered as ‘carriers’.
 Add in the 8% of ‘At risk’ and you are looking at close on 60% of dogs that are implicated in one way or the other or to put it another way about 40% that aren’t.

 In an ideal world we would be able to say only breed with clear dogs and bitches but of course we have to operate in the real world.
-Reality says that there are many other considerations for the breed and most would say that many of these are more important for the breed than DM.
+Reality says that there are many other considerations for the breed and most would say that many of these are more important to the breed than DM.
 We should not ignore factors like hips, elbows and temperament, to do so would be to completely forget good work that has been done over many years, and continues to be done, in these areas.
 We should not take things for granted or we will only regress in these areas.
-A bigger issue for many than DM is cancer and there is now a test for our breed’s biggest issue, see elsewhere on this site for more information, and there is certainly a strong case to be considered that this is much more impactful and serious condition for OUR breed than DM at this time but this is no reason to totally ignore DM.
+A much bigger BMD issue than DM for many is cancer and there is a test (pre-test) for our breed’s biggest issue, see elsewhere on this site for more information, and there is certainly a strong case to be considered that this is much more widespread, impactful and serious condition for OUR breed than DM at this time but this is no reason to totally ignore DM.